Founder & CEO

-Dr. Brooks is the Founder of RBAC Inc. He is an applied mathematician, energy economist, and software systems designer with over thirty-five years of experience in developing decision support systems for business and government.
+Dr. Robert E. Brooks is the Founder of RBAC Inc. He is an applied mathematician, energy economist, and software systems designer with over thirty-five years of experience in developing decision support systems for business and government.

 Dr. Brooks has earned degrees from the University of California at Berkeley, the University of Texas at Austin, and MIT.
 His doctoral research involved development of the first large-scale linear programming model of the North American natural gas pipeline grid.

 After receiving his PhD from MIT, Dr. Brooks developed specialized natural gas grid models for use by DOE, FERC, and EPRI.
 He led technical development of President Carter’s National Energy Transportation Study, identifying probable bottlenecks in US energy transportation infrastructure over the next 20 years.

 Dr. Brooks designed the gas network model for Logistic Solutions’ GRIDNET nominations management system.
 This system employs an extensive database of pipeline receipt and delivery points throughout the North American gas grid to compute optimal daily routings from production, storage, and market points to customer delivery points, customized for the firm’s specific supply, transportation, and delivery contracts.